The militarization of southern border communities is a decades long project.

 Over the past several decades, the United States’ Southern border region has undergone significant military escalations.
 The influence of military strategies, culture, technologies, hardware, and combat veterans in the policing of borders has led to what we recognize today as a militarized border region.

 The United States’ Southern borderlands have been transformed by military technologies for decades.
 After the Vietnam War in the 1970s, the U.S. brought military electronic surveillance technology back home to the Southern border.
 Since then, and especially after 9/11, border militarization has turbocharged.
-In the past two decades, the budget for immigration and border enforcement, including Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP), has multiplied more than 11 times, to $24.2 billion by 2019.
+The budget for immigration and border enforcement, including Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP), has multiplied more than 11 times as much from $2.1 billion in 1976 to $24.2 billion in 2019.
 The ballooning budget helps the agencies acquire more military-grade equipment.

 Transforming the border region into an imagined war zone, a bloated border enforcement budget funds increasing numbers of armed border patrol agents and surveillance technologies from drones, aircrafts, and sensors to facial recognition and human detection technologies.
 Military suppliers repurpose weapons, surveillance technologies, and vehicles for use by ICE and CBP inside the United States.
 In fact, CBP has the largest U.S. drone fleet of its kind outside the Department of Defense, including Predator B drones that were built for military use but have been used by CBP since 2006.
 The companies that profit from the border security enforcement business are often the same corporations that benefit from lucrative military contracts.